Ons Jabeur vs. Diane Parry: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Ons Jabeur vs. Diane Parry Prediction and Odds

-Based on the moneyline in this match, Ons Jabeur has an 88.9% chance to win.
+Based on the moneyline in this match, Ons Jabeur has a 90.0% chance to win.

 |Ons Jabeur